About [YOUR ORGANIZATION’S NAME]

 - A brief description of your mission, as well as the services, programs, or products you offer

 Next, draft a one sentence summary of the role so that job seekers can easily get a preview of what’s to come.
 This is also a good place to note to whom the role will report.
-Here’s an example from Idealist for a manager role:
+Here’s an example from Idealist for a senior director role:

 This section should offer a high-level overview of duties.
 No need to include everything; the details can come later.

 Typically, positions at this level vary in terms of responsibilities.
 You’ll want to mention what department(s) and work streams the position oversees, and how many people they supervise.
 You should also note what duties they directly carry out.

 In the Idealist example shared above, here’s how we listed some of the responsibilities: